simplyequipped/pyjs8call/README.md

 Monitors a group, station, or all activity for time drift data and synchronizes local time drift.
 Enable automatic synchronization to the specified source on a time interval.
 Synchronizes to the @TIME group by default.

 Time master functionality is also implemented which sends outgoing messages on a time interval that other stations can use to synchronize their time drift.
 Targets the @TIME group by default.

+**Inbox Monitor** (pyjs8call.inboxmonitor)

+Monitors the local inbox.
+Notification of new messages is handled via callback function.

 &nbsp;